-The complications and sequelae of herpes zoster can be severe and long term, even very rarely resulting in death.11 Thus, the costs caused by herpes zoster and it complications, including direct medical care costs from acute and chronic pain, eye complications, secondary infections and neuropathies, are estimated at $1 billion in direct medical costs,12 with indirect costs from lost work and work productivity adding to that total, especially in younger age groups such as those 50-59 years of age.13
+The complications and sequelae of herpes zoster can be severe and long term, even -- rarely -- resulting in death.11 The medical costs caused by herpes zoster and it complications, including direct medical care costs from acute and chronic pain, eye complications, secondary infections and neuropathies, are estimated to be $1 billion,12 with indirect costs from lost work and work productivity adding to that total, especially in younger age groups such as those 50 to 59 years of age.13

-Ocular complications of herpes zoster include infectious and inflammatory anterior and posterior segment disease, neurotrophic ocular surface disease and eyelid malposition and scar.
-Severe, irreversible vision loss may result from corneal opacification, glaucoma and retinal disease.14 Approximately 20% of individuals affected by HZO develop potentially serious ocular disease, such as keratitis, uveitis, glaucoma, or neurotrophic disease.
-The 10-year probability of developing severe visual loss (20/200 or worse), a serious eyelid malposition or chronic trichiasis varies between 2 and 9 percent depending upon the treatment of the disease.
+Ocular complications of herpes zoster include infectious and inflammatory anterior and posterior segment disease, neurotrophic ocular surface disease, and eyelid malposition and scar.
+Severe, irreversible vision loss may result from corneal opacification, glaucoma, and retinal disease.14 Approximately 20% of individuals affected by HZO experience potentially serious ocular disease, such as keratitis, uveitis, glaucoma, or neurotrophic disease.
+The 10-year probability of severe visual loss (20/200 or worse), a serious eyelid malposition, or chronic trichiasis developing varies between 2% and 9% depending on the treatment of the disease.
 Early recommended treatment with systemic antiviral therapy may decrease the incidence or severity of serious sequelae, but the likelihood of preventing complications is reduced if therapy is delayed, usually considered to be after more than 3 days of initial symptoms15 or rash.
-Post-herpetic neuralgia is more likely in older patients, patients with more severe acute pain and rash, and in patients with ophthalmic involvement.16,17 Systemic complications of zoster include stroke, which is more common after HZO than HZ in other locations,18-21 temporal arteritis,22 and possibly heart attack23, 24 and depression.25
+Postherpetic neuralgia is more likely in older patients, in patients with more severe acute pain and rash, and in patients with ophthalmic involvement.16,17 Systemic complications of herpes zoster include stroke, which is more common after HZO than herpes zoster in other locations,18-21 temporal arteritis,22 and possibly heart attack23,24 and depression.25

 Evaluation of Current Evidence

-Recent evidence appears to indicate that the age of onset of zoster is decreasing.
-Two studies reported a significant 5-year decrease in the mean age of onset of zoster from more than 60 years of age to less than 60 years of age.26,27 Both studies recommended vaccination age may need to be lowered to 50 years of age.
-The mean age of patients developing HZO-related ocular disease is 63 years.28
+Recent evidence seems to indicate that the age of onset of herpes zoster is decreasing, and this effect may be unrelated to herpes zoster vaccination.
+Two studies reported a significant 5-year decrease in the mean age of onset of herpes zoster from older than 60 years to younger than 60 years.26,27 Both studies recommended that vaccination age may need to be lowered to 50 years.
+The mean age of patients experiencing HZO-related ocular disease is 63 years in another publication.28

 Effectiveness of Vaccinations and Recommendations of Other Organizations